-The Star Cocktail is a classic apple brandy cocktail which made an appearance in print in George J. Kappeler's 1895 bartending guide, Modern American Drinks.
+The star cocktail is a fantastic apple brandy cocktail.
+It is simple, sophisticated, and a true classic; the recipe made its print debut in George J. Kappeler's 1895 bartending guide, "Modern American Drinks."

 If you enjoy the metropolitan, this cocktail offers a similar experience with a somewhat more complex taste.
 In it, the brandy becomes apple brandy, which plays just as well off the sweet vermouth.
 Those two ingredients are poured equally, however, so this recipe starts out with a slightly different base.
 Like its more famous counterpart, this recipe also uses a syrup and bitters as accents, but both come with a twist.

 In a mixing glass filled with ice, pour the apple brandy, sweet vermouth, bitters, and syrup.